 Here is another criterion for split exact.
 Let k be a reverse homomorphism from B onto A, such that the composition A → B → A produces the identity map on A. A direct product implies such a homomorphism.
 When B is A*C, k is the projection from the direct product onto the first component, namely A. Conversely, assume k exists and let D be the kernel of k.
-The elements of A correspond 1-1 with cosreps of D in B. Thus B is isomorphic to A*D. Since D forms the cosets of A in B, D is isomorphic to C. In other words, B = A*C, and the sequence is split exact.
+The elements of A correspond one for one with cosreps of D in B. Thus B is isomorphic to A*D. Since D forms the cosets of A in B, D is isomorphic to C. In other words, B = A*C, and the sequence is split exact.

 Since split exact implies two reverse homomorphisms, it is sometimes written like this.